Home/NBA

 via Imago

 Meh.
 He is unbothered by the buzz.
 GSW was looking forward to seeing James play for their side, but somewhere, they knew it would be a difficult bargain because of their salaries.
-So when James was about Doncic coming to the Lakers (is the team shifting its priority towards the future?) and his own future with the team, he responded,
+So, when James was asked about Doncic coming to the Lakers, the looming question of whether the team was shifting its priority toward the future remained.
+James was only beginning to come to terms with the facts — a fresh face taking the next seat to James’s on the Lakers bench which Anthony Davis once occupied for six long seasons.

 ADVERTISEMENT